caseykulm/oauthheader/README.md

   "YOUR_CONSUMER_CALLBACK")
 ```

-Define the 3 OAuth endpoints from the Service, or use on of the predefined
+Define the 3 OAuth endpoints from the Service, or use one of the predefined
 OauthService objects from the oauthheader-services artifact.

 ```kotlin